Optum/long-medical-document-lms/explain/README.md

 Be sure to check out and adjust the input data path, trained classifier path, and LM path (in the case of SOC), as well as the parameters for the explainability algorithms before running each script.
 MSP can generate sentence-level explanations as well as explanations on fixed-length blocks of text.
 MSP can also be run in Data Parallel mode to speed up inference.

-For additional context on these methods, see information in the main project README, including our paper.
+For additional context on these methods, see information in the [main project README](https://github.com/Optum/long-medical-document-lms/blob/main/README.md).